 The fancy term for using trees in these ways is agroforestry, which is a type of production that is both forestry and agriculture at the same time.
 There are several ways to incorporate these practices into a farming operation:

-● Solvopasture: Picture an orchard of high-value trees where the understory – the small trees, shrubs, and other plants that grow under the tall trees – is specifically managed to produce forage that supports livestock grazing.
+● Silvopasture: Picture an orchard of high-value trees where the understory – the small trees, shrubs, and other plants that grow under the tall trees – is specifically managed to produce forage that supports livestock grazing.
 The trees might be Christmas trees or hazelnut trees or even fruit trees, as well as trees grown for the value of their wood.

-● Alley cropping: An agricultural crop grown in the alleys between wide rows of trees provides an annual income, while the trees themselves produce long-term revenues.
+● Alley cropping: An agricultural crop grown in the alleys between widely-spaced rows of trees provides an annual income, while the trees themselves produce long-term revenues.

 ● Windbreaks.
 Using rows of trees strategically to block wind can help reduce environmental stress on livestock and help a farm household use less energy.